Sparr0w0/MicroTouchMac-Backup/README.md

 ## Screens
 **ClearTek** are MicroTouch's capacitive screens, which they made in sizes from 8.5"-28". [source](https://web.archive.org/web/20000302005950/http://www.microtouch.com/mthtml/03a1a_sensors-controllers.htm).
 Mentions are made elsewhere in MicroTouch documentation about '5 pin' style touchscreens.
 The Mac 'n Touch capacitive screens use a DB9 connector with 5 pins active, which suggests these may be compatible.
 Mentions are made of the same 1024x1024 resolution, suggesting the touchscreen hardware may be interchangeable.

+Based on my research the ClearTek screens used in the Mac N' Touch appear to be "ClearTek 1000" as opposed to the more modern "ClearTek 3000" or "ClearTek II".
+I think any screen with that 5 pin thing could work

 There is a 13" curved ClearTek screen (would fit a 13" crt) with a serial controller [on ebay](https://www.ebay.com/itm/111632149731) (ebay item num.
 111632149731) for $125.
 This controller may be able to be modified to work with adb (or the original adb controller could be recreated).
 Maybe someday an 9" screen will show up

 ## Controllers